Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 • Properly educate the employees and the workforce on your data processing methods to reduce the chance of any discrepancies.

-Citizens in addition to governments around the world are increasingly becoming vigilant about the need for proper data protection regulation.
-Not only is there a need to properly oversee the sanctity of consumers’ data, but it is essential to do so without jeopardizing companies’ ability to market to their target audiences.
+Citizens, in addition to governments around the world, are increasingly becoming vigilant about the need for proper data protection regulation.
+Not only is it necessary to properly oversee the sanctity of consumers’ data, but it is also essential to do so without jeopardizing companies’ ability to market to their target audiences.

 Frequently Asked Questions (FAQs)